serenity-is/docs/tutorials/movies/03-customizing-movie-ui.md

 Rebuild the application, and when you refresh the browser, you will immediately see the effects of the CSS changes.

-> **Note:** If you need to update the global style for the application, you can use `MovieTutorial.Web/wwwroot/Content/site/site.css` file instead.
+> **Note:** If you need to update the global style for the application, you can use the `MovieTutorial.Web/wwwroot/Content/site/site.css` file instead.

 ![Movie Dialog Caption 150px](img/movie-dialog-caption-150px.png)

 Serenity forms are responsive by default.
-Even though we set a specific height and width, the form will adjust its size in response to the device's screen size, eliminating the need for CSS `@media` queries.
+Even though we set a specific width, the form will adjust its size in response to the device's screen size, eliminating the need for CSS `@media` queries.

 ## Changing Page Title